Resource-efficient simulation of noisy quantum circuits and application to network-enabled QRAM optimization

-We now consider an alternative architecture that enables different subsets of each layer to create GHZ states independently.
-As illustrated in Fig.~\ref{fig:repeater_scheme}, this architecture assumes two electron spins and one nuclear spin (instead of each node of the QRAM having an electronic spin and a nuclear spin assumed in Section~\ref{sec:TDQRAM}).
+\bbsection{Modified Protocol and Building Blocks for TS-QRAM} We now consider an alternative architecture that enables different subsets of each layer to create GHZ states independently.
+As illustrated in Fig.~\ref{fig:repeater_scheme}, this architecture assumes two electron spins and one nuclear spin (instead of each node of the QRAM having an electronic spin and a nuclear spin assumed for the TD-QRAM.
 As we will show, this architecture still retains similar building blocks as the aforementioned TD-QRAM protocol.